ethmarks/ethmarks.github.io/content/posts/mercator.md

 But for a ship at sea, being able to plot a course in a few minutes and being able to keep that course by just following a certain direction on your compass was *invaluable*.
 Fewer steps in the plotting process means less room for error, and error in your plot means starving to death on the open ocean: not ideal.

-This why the Mercator Projection was so popular.
+This is why the Mercator Projection was so popular.
 To 16th-century sailors, it was literally life-saving.

 ### The Greenland Problem